rdeamici/CS147DVParser/README.md

     {: .panel-heading}
     <div class="panel-body">

     Suppressing stderr output makes it much more difficult to determine if your instruction is encoded in hexadecimal correctly!
-Thus I recommend against it
+Thus it is not recommended.

     </div>
     </div>